IkhlasGadagin/professional_Back-End/Readme.md

  $project tell what to send fields that is need to be send for frontend

 caution : that the mongoose converts the mongodb string OBjectId into normal ID which is done by the mongoose

+There is doubt there is no aggegration pipe line in the user Model??//